rnestler/sps-speaker-notes/day-2/speaker-notes-2.md

 - Fundamental knowledge about Python

 After this session, a participant can expect to have an idea as to what causal, heterogeneous treatment effect estimation is about and how to approach it in Python.

-## Biography

-Kevin is a Data Scientist at QuantCo, where he's been working with insurances on fraud detection, risk modelling and policy learning.
-In the past two years he's gotten into the field of Causal Inference.
-Prior to joining QuantCo, he majored in Computer Science at ETH in Zurich - focusing on Theoretical Computer Science and Machine Learning.
-He's passionate about Open Source and is the organizer of the PyData Zurich meetup.

-Francesc is a MSc Data Science student at ETH Zürich.
-Before that, he graduated in Maths & CS at the Polytechnic University of Catalonia (UPC) with a year abroad at Columbia University.
-He joined QuantCo as an intern in February 2024 to work on causal inference and its applications to insurance and fraud detection.